MYXF90/radix-inu-contracts/token-sale/README.md

 Note: This section explains the token sale from the perspective of the programmer.
 See the next section below for a typical test scenario.

-## Step 1 - Instantiating a component for our SHINY token sale:
+## Step 1 - Instantiating a component for our XRDINU token sale:

 ```rust
 pub fn new(